 Heavier and bulkier than others on our list.
 Takes some time to assemble.
 Some reports of missing parts.

-The rolling beverage cooler is made of sturdy stainless steel and opens from the top, so it’s easy to reach in a grab a drink.
-It also features a bottle opener with an opening that catches the popped off caps.
-It holds plenty of ice, cans, and bottles making it perfect for large gatherings.
+This rolling beverage cooler is made of sturdy stainless steel and opens from the top, so it’s easy to grab a drink.
+It also features a bottle opener with an opening that catches the caps.
+It holds plenty of ice, cans, and bottles, making it perfect for large gatherings.

 Draining the water is a little tedious since the unit needs to be tipped over to drain properly.